Israel launches series of strikes on Yemen’s Red Sea port Hodeidah

 “Our air defences are currently confronting the Israeli aircrafts that are launching an aggression against our country,” Houthi spokesperson Yayha Saree posted on X.

-Hours before the attack against the Red Sea coast city, the Israeli military, which claimed the Houthis were using the port to receive weapons from Iran, had issued a threat to evacuate the area.
+Hours before the attack against the Red Sea coast city, the Israeli military, which alleged the Houthis were using the port to receive weapons from Iran, had issued a threat to evacuate the area.

 “For your safety, we urge everyone in Hodeida port and the vessels anchored there to evacuate the area immediately,” the Israeli army’s Arabic-language spokesperson Avichay Adraee said on X.